Co-Counsel are committed to protecting and respecting your privacy.

 - How long we keep your personal data

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements and, where required for us to assert or defend against legal claims, until the end of the relevant retention period or until the claims in question have been settled.

 If you want to learn more about our specific retention periods for your personal data, please email firstname.lastname@example.org.

 Upon expiry of the applicable retention period we will securely destroy your personal data in accordance with applicable laws and regulations.

 Our website may, from time to time, contain links to and from the websites of our partner networks and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-Any changes we may make to this policy in the future will be posted on this page and, where appropriate, notified to you by e-mail.
+Any changes we may make to this policy in the future will be posted on our website.

 Questions, comments and requests regarding this policy are welcomed and should be addressed to Anjanette Pavell at email@example.com.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues: